Absorption band: Overview

-According to quantum mechanics, atoms and molecules can only hold certain defined quantities of energy, or exist in specific states.
 When electromagnetic radiation is absorbed by an atom or molecule, the energy of the radiation changes the state of the atom or molecule from an initial state to a final state.
 The number of states in a specific energy range is discrete for gaseous or diluted systems, with discrete energy levels.
 Condensed systems, like liquids or solids, have a continuous density of states distribution and often possess continuous energy bands.
 In order for a substance to change its energy it must do so in a series of "steps" by the absorption of a photon.
 This absorption process can move a particle, like an electron, from an occupied state to an empty or unoccupied state.
 It can also move a whole vibrating or rotating system, like a molecule, from one vibrational or rotational state to another or it can create a quasiparticle like a phonon or a plasmon in a solid.

 Electromagnetic transitions

 When a photon is absorbed, the electromagnetic field of the photon disappears as it initiates a change in the state of the system that absorbs the photon.
 Energy, momentum, angular momentum, magnetic dipole moment and electric dipole moment are transported from the photon to the system.
 Because there are conservation laws, that have to be satisfied, the transition has to meet a series of constraints.
 This results in a series of selection rules.
 It is not possible to make any transition that lies within the energy or frequency range that is observed.

 The strength of an electromagnetic absorption process is mainly determined by two factors.
-First it is important to realize that transitions that only change the magnetic dipole moment of the system are much weaker than transitions that change the electric dipole moment and that transitions to higher order moments like quadrupole transitions are weaker than dipole transitions.
+First, transitions that only change the magnetic dipole moment of the system are much weaker than transitions that change the electric dipole moment and that transitions to higher order moments, like quadrupole transitions, are weaker than dipole transitions.
 Second, not all transitions have the same transition matrix element, absorption coefficient or oscillator strength.

 For some types of bands or spectroscopic disciplines temperature and statistical mechanics plays an important role.
 For (far) infrared, microwave and radio frequency ranges the temperature dependent occupation numbers of states and the difference between Bose-Einstein statistics and Fermi-Dirac statistics determines the intensity of observed absorptions.
 For other energy ranges thermal motion effects, like Doppler broadening may determine the linewidth.